Tremus/ghost_docs/docs.md

 ## <span id="fx-phaser">Phaser</span>

-Clicking and draging the image of the phaser will move the frequency and feedback parameters.
+Clicking and dragging the image of the phaser will move the frequency and feedback parameters.
 Additionally, scrolling with a mouse wheel or touchpad will create the same effect.

 -   **Polarity:** Toggles the polarity of the phasers feedback.
 -   **Poles:** Morph between 4/8/12 pole phaser modes